Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter07.rst

         :alt: Screen shot of he Cell Names in a Table
         :figclass: align-center

-        :The Cell Names in a Table..
+        :The Cell Names in a Table.

 :py:meth:`.Write.add_table` uses this naming scheme in the ``XTextTable.getCellByName()`` method to assign data to cells: